peteroupc/html3dutil/tutorials/filters.md

     scene.render(renders);

-When the `render()` method is called each frame using the rendering passes mentioned above, the following happens.
+When the `render()` method is called each frame using the rendering passes mentioned earlier, the following happens.

 * The 3D library renders the first pass.
     * The 3D library switches drawing to use the frame buffer rather than the GL Canvas, then uses the usual shaders for drawing the 3D scene.